ilchen/cryptopals/README.md

 ```

 #### Conclusions
-Bleichenbacher’s attack clearly demonstrats that RSA-PKCS1 v1.5 encryption is not CCA-secure.
+Bleichenbacher’s attack clearly demonstrates that RSA-PKCS1 v1.5 encryption is not CCA-secure.
 A truly CCA-secure public key
 encryption system cannot be broken even given a _full_ decryption oracle (this is by definition of CCA security for
 public key encryption), while Bleichenbacher’s attack merely uses a _partial_ oracle.
 Is the fix that was implemented
 in TLS 1.0 sufficient to make RSA-PKCS1 v1.5 CCA secure?
 Likely, but there's no security proof.
 This is the main reason